 “When it comes to outdoor education classes, students immediately grasp that what they are learning is going to matter to more than just themselves,” McPhee explains.
 “The skills they’re learning are going to make a difference—maybe to a troubled teenager, maybe to someone whose outdoor experience is going to change the way they see the world.
 It’s about so much more than just earning a grade.”

 Gass and McPhee both marvel at how far UNH outdoor ed has come since Gass’ first rock climbing course.
 Today the faculty roster is replete with acclaimed specialists who are the program’s biggest draws, including Bell, whose interest in wilderness pre-orientation trips for new college students has been at the forefront of a national trend, and Laurie Gullion, a leading authority on whitewater canoeing expeditions and women’s wilderness travel.

 One of Gass’ specialties is adventure therapy programming, which provides interventions for at-risk and vulnerable youth through novel physical experiences.
 Earlier this year, he lead-authored his third textbook on the subject, which he sees as being one of the central focuses of the future of outdoor ed.

 Explaining the success of adventure programs, Gass notes, “It’s hard to be apathetic when your mind and body are at work in the outdoors.”

 That sentiment also might just sum up his personal feelings about outdoor education—and capture the discipline’s ever-increasing popularity at UNH and beyond.

-Knowledge for Healthy Living from the College of Health and Human Services
+The College of Health and Human Services